Yarn Types : What Type of Yarn Suits Your Needs

 - Doesn’t require much pesticide or fertilizer to grow

-- Won’t shrink in the washing machine.
-However, it will likely change size when dried over high heat since hemp is not colorfast.
+- Won’t shrink in the washing machine, but will change size when dried over high heat since hemp is not colorfast

 Advantages of Using Hemp Yarn

-- The fabric created from hemp yarn will be breathable, meaning it will keep you cool in the summer and warm in the winter
+- The fabric created from hemp yarn is breathable, keeping you cool in summer and warm in winter

 Drawbacks of Using Hemp Yarn

-- Hemp yarn is not as elastic as some other typesSo, if you’re knitting tight, then there might be pulling across stitches; even though it doesn’t pill up as wool does, lanolin (the natural oil found in sheep) could cause some buildup which may lead to irritation on the skin.
+- Hemp yarn is not as elastic as other types.
+If you’re knitting tight, there might be pulling across stitches.
+Though it doesn’t pill like wool, the natural oil (lanolin) in some fibers could cause buildup that may lead to skin irritation.

-- Much more expensive than synthetic or cheaper natural fibers like cotton and jute, which can run anywhere from $0.75 to $11 per kilo, depending on its quality
+- Much more expensive than synthetic or cheaper natural fibers like cotton and jute, which can cost anywhere from $0.75 to $11 per kilo depending on quality

-- Has a tendency to “grow” again after washing if you’re drying it over high heatMeaning that each time you use it, wash and dry it, the size will change even though the weight may be consistent.
+- Has a tendency to “grow” after washing if dried over high heat.
+Each time you use, wash, and dry it, the size will change even though the weight may be consistent.

 Uses of Hemp Yarn